Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/a75475a4-0645-43db-b5d7-9c75bdf4ec45)
 *Figure 54: Image showing the coffee menu options.
 Image Taken By: Steven Grevera*

-Selecting an option will cause your character to drink some coffee as an animation and give you the coffee benefit that you selected. **Please note that as well that using a coffee item despite it’s numerical “cost” does not actually use any beans and is more so an unlock requirement, not a “cost”.**
+Selecting an option will cause your character to drink some coffee as an animation and give you the coffee benefit that you selected. **Please note that using a coffee item despite its numerical “cost” does not actually use any beans and is more of an unlock requirement, not a “cost.”**